 As an illegal practice this has the potential to void the results of elections and the Act also has a provision allowing for injunctions that can restrain future publication of these false statements before the election has finished.

-There's quite a Victorian feel to this talk of "personal character" and indeed the clause descends from the much older Corrupt and Illegal Practices Act 1895.
+There is a Victorian feel to this talk of "personal character".
+The clause descends from the much older Corrupt and Illegal Practices Act 1895.
 The debate surrounding the original version of this section makes for interesting reading.
 While in Woolas' case the idea of injury to the voter would become the more pressing issue, the original intention was focused more on the injury to the candidate and their standing.
 The Lib-Lab MP Henry Broadhurst made a stirring address to the House making clear the point of the honour at stake:

 If they were what they all aspired to be, honourable English Gentlemen, they should all denounce, in the strongest possible terms, such proceedings as the Bill aimed at.4